ibm-cloud-docs/openwhisk/about.md

 ### 6. Please form a line: Kafka
 {: #about_kafka}

 The Controller and the Invoker solely communicate through messages that are buffered and persisted by Kafka.
-Kafka lifts the burden of buffering in memory, which risks an *OutOfMemoryException*, from both the Controller and the Invoker, while also making sure that messages are not lost in the case of a system crash.
+Kafka lifts the burden of buffering in memory, which risks an *OutOfMemoryException*, from both the Controller and the Invoker, while also making sure that messages are not lost if a system crashes.

 To get the action invoked, the Controller publishes a message to **Kafka**, a high-throughput, distributed, publish-subscribe messaging system.
 The message contains the action to invoke and the parameters to pass to that action (in this case none).
 This message is addressed to the Invoker.